-By now, you will have seen early American history up close and personal, but if your kids, like mine, are still not very interested in political history, that’s about to change after a few days in DC.
+By now, you will have experienced some American history in Gettysburg.
+However, if your kids, like mine, are still not very interested in political history, that’s about to change after a few days in DC.
 While we toured Washington DC with history in mind, we were given ample lessons in current politics and government practices as well.
 Plan at least four days in the city on your East Coast road trip, but make peace with the fact that you still won’t see it all.
-On the must-do list: a day or more to tour Smithsonian museums, such as the National Museum of Natural History and the National Museum of American History.
-Take a tour of the Capitol Building, and apply early to get into the self-guided White House tour.
-We also loved the International Spy Museum: best for older kids, this museum is part spy school, part history lesson, and part James bond film festival.
+On the must-do list: a day or more to tour Smithsonian museums, such as the National Museum of American History and National Museum of African American History and Culture.
+Take a tour of the Capitol Building, and make sure to apply early to get a self-guided White House tour.

-Kids who want to see the original Declaration of Independence and Constitution will need to access the National Archives, best toured early before security lines lengthen.
-A tour of the monuments along the Mall is also a must-do: we toured them via bike to save our tired feet.
-We recommend Bike ’n Roll.
+Kids who want to see the original Declaration of Independence and Constitution will want to visit the National Archives.
+It is best toured early before security lines lengthen.
+A tour of the monuments along the Mall is also a must-do.
+We toured them via bike to save our tired feet, and recommend Bike ’n Roll.

-Where to stay: We loved the Grand Hyatt Washington, located within walking distance of just about everything.
+We loved the Grand Hyatt Washington, located within walking distance of just about everything.
 Upgrade your room to gain access to the Grand Club, and have meals, snacks, and cold drinks always at your disposal.
 For more of Trekaroo’s favorite Washington DC hotels, check out Best Kid-Friendly Hotels in Washington DC for Your Family.